-• For some models, the oven light automatically comes on whenever the oven door is opened.
-The oven light may be turned on by pushing the oven light switch to the right.
-Note: For Model WW2460, the oven light switch controls both ovens.
+The oven light automatically comes on whenever the oven door is opened.
+The oven light may be turned on by pushing the control panel switch in.
+Light cannot be turned on during the self-cleaning process.

-Selector Knob
+OVEN Knob

-This knob controls the oven operation.
-To operate the oven, turn to desired setting and turn Temperature Knob to desired setting.
+• This knob controls the oven operation.
+To operate the oven, turn to desired setting and turn TEMPERATURE knob to desired setting.